normanyung/rwah/source/_posts/reckless-strikes-again.md

 date: 2018-04-18 04:03:30
 tags:
 ---
+_(writing another version of the story from sarcastic jesus perspective)_

 He will be okay.
 He didn’t know what he was doing after all, but that boy has a life ahead of him that he would have never imagined.

 I was just coming back down from the mountain from praying.
 Sweating.
 Tired like I’ve never been before.
 This is gonna be it.
 I remember thinking, _“These guys will be okay without me.
 These guys will be okay without me.
 These guys will be okay without me.”_